-Assessment modes include written assignments, case studies, reflective accounts, simulation. one), presentations, projects. examinations (one unseen in year collaboration/contribution in addition to clinical practice assessments by nominated Practice Assessors/Academic Assessors.
+Assessment modes include written assignments, case studies, reflective accounts, simulation, examinations (one unseen in vear one), presentations, projects. collaboration/contribution in addition to clinical practice assessments by nominated Practice Assessors/Academic Assessors.
 It is considered important to provide flexible approaches to assessment if the needs of students are to be met, and the programme team have acknowledged this.
 In addition, each module will have formative assessment strategies to enhance the student's development in readiness for summative assessment.
 The formative assessment will take the form of either; mock examination, field specific safeMedicate, feedforward assessment, simulation and presentations.